Cartographica Neerlandica Background for Ortelius Map No. 233

 Occurrence in Theatrum editions and page number:

 1606Exl (300 copies printed) (last line, first text page of two, full width: uers colours.
 To this are adioning certaine Chappels and closets where the Noblemen and Princes do sit to heare masse.
-This way/they),
+This way | they),

 1608/1612Ixl (300 copies printed) (last line first text page, right aligned: In quanto ; last line second text page, left aligned: ra , per la volta di Madrid, il Pardo, & Araniuez , due altri bellissimi palazzi son le dilitie loro & la casa del campo.),

-1609/1612Lxl (600 copies printed) (text and pagenumber, but not typesetting, identical to 1603L; last line, first text page, right aligned: varie-; last line, second text page, centered: FINIS; one but last line, left aligned: ei locus debeatur.),
+1609/1612Sxl (text in Latin) = 1609/1612Lxl (600 copies printed) (text and pagenumber, but not typesetting, identical to 1603L; last line, first text page, right aligned: varie-; last line, second text page, centred: FINIS; one but last line, left aligned: ei locus debeatur.),

-1624ParergonL/1641Sxlix (1025 copies printed) (last line second column first text page, right aligned: vesti- ; last line second text page second column, left aligned: primus ei locus debeatur.).
+1624ParergonL/1641Sxlix (1025 copies printed) (last line second column first text page, right aligned: vesti- ; last line second text page second column, left aligned: primus ei locus debeatur. | NO.).

 Approximate number of copies printed: 2525.